 My work is exhibited in galleries and fine craft shows across the country.
 In recent years I have completed numerous large-scale commissions for hospitals, upscale hotels, and private residences.
-In addition to my long-time artistic career, I also provide psychotherapy as an associate marriage and family therapist.
+In addition to my long-time artistic career, I also provide psychotherapy as a licensed marriage and family therapist.
 I find immense mutual value in both my therapeutic and artistic exploratory work.

 Read “Archiving a Landscape,” an essay on observation and process in American Craft Inquiry here